hankypoo7/The-blooket-hacks/README.md

 <div align=center>

-# These hacks most likly dont work as they are outdated by 1 year and have probably been blocked by Blooket
+# These hacks most likly dont work as they are outdated by 1 year and have probably been blocked by Blooket.
+# We are going to be fixing these hacks VERY soon :)  -hankypoo7

 Follow **@CPScript**, **@Hankypoo7**, and **@Snowflake-Coder-H2o**
 | Because we made this lol |